ololade97/evm-free-memory-pointer/README.md

 ```
  value2 := mload(ptr)  // Gets 100
 ```
-You might want to ask why we started by loading and storing 0x40 to the varialbe "ptr" and why the comment after it says "ptr = 0x80".
+You might want to ask why we started by loading and storing 0x40 to the variable "ptr" and the comment in front of it says "ptr = 0x80".

 Remember the Memory Layout?
 0x40 is second in the layout and the free Memory pointer (the bookmark).
 But where did "0x80" come from?

 0x80 is the default value stored in 0x40.
 That is, 0x40 stores 0x80.
 This automatically points to 0x80 (free memory) - the fourth in the Memory layout where values are written.
+You might want to ask, "But mstore only store values, and not that it changes and point to the position a value can be stored at?".
+We will talk about this down the line.

 This leads us to the first rule.

 Important rule one:
 Don't directly store value in 0x40.
 When you do, 0x40 that should serve as a pointer would be corrupted.

 You might have noticed that in the example code, 0x40 is the basis of all other values stored in the memory.
 And that is why we didn't store a value in it directly in the example code.
-Rather, we stored it in a variable:
+Rather, we stored 0x40 and its default value (0x80) in a variable:

 ```
 let ptr := mload(0x40)